 Find your four or five member team.

-At the rally event, you and your teammates will learn a little about yourselves and what it takes to be a high performing team.
-You will also meet with PwC representatives to receive your official case challenge with instructions and further information about the case competition.
+At the kick-off event, you and your teammates will learn how to collaborate together to address a significant business issue and develop skills to be a high-performing team.
+You will also meet with PwC representatives to receive your official case materials with instructions and further information.

 Develop your solution